First Contentful Paint (FCP): What is it and How Can it Be Fixed?

 Although lazy loading the images below the fold may seem like it’s not going to help us improve our score, if you consider that lazy loading means the photo doesn’t load until we scroll there, you can slightly increase your FCP score.

-Since we’re already uploaded our new compressed photo into HubSpot, now click onto the photo and select “Edit.”
+Since we’re already uploaded our new compressed photo into HubSpot, now click on the photo and select “Edit.”

-Click into Advanced option, then select lazy load from the next prompt.
+Click into the Advanced option, then select lazy load from the next prompt.